International and EU forest affairs

 Finland is active in international forest and environmental policy

 Finland’s accession to the European Union in 1995 meant that the EU rules related to forests had to be taken into account in the national legislation.
-The EU does not have a common forest policy similar to the common agricultural policy, but there are forest-related issued included in many other sectoral policies of the EU.
+The EU does not have a common forest policy similar to the common agricultural policy, but there are forest-related issues included in many other sectoral policies of the EU.

-Related links:
+Related links

 Further information